-We pulled a Steve Jobs move at Mindvalley when we killed 70% of the courses and programs we offered and held on to a handful that were the right fit for the company and for our tribe.
+We pulled a Steve Jobs-move at Mindvalley when we killed 70% of the courses and programs we offered and held on to a handful that was the right fit for the company and for our tribe.

 Today, Mindvalley is a multiple 7-figure world-class online and offline education hub and it’s still growing.

 Creating massive business success with gut-based decisions isn’t a new concept though.

 Way back in 1914, Henry Ford did something that made people think he’d lost his mind – he doubled his employees’ salaries.

 Everyone waited for The Ford Motor Company to go bust.